medcomdk/dk-medcom-xds-metadata-core/input/pagecontent/index.md

-# Metadata for CDA Appointment Document (APD-DK)
+# Metadata for CDA Document

-This implementation guide includes...
+This implementation guide includes a core profile of the DocumentReference resource.
+The intension of this IG is to gather all general constraints in regards to CDA-metadata.
+Therefore several

 ## Maping from XDS metadata to FHIR Document Reference resource

 The following mapping origins from [HL7's mapping between XDS metadata to FHIR DocumentReference resource](https://www.hl7.org/fhir/documentreference-mappings.html#xds).
 The list of ValueSets is added.
 These restrictions are also defined in the profile, which can be found under the tab 'Artifacts'.

+HomeCommunityId is not included in the mapping, why the [extension MedCom XDS HomeCommunityID](https://build.fhir.org/ig/medcomdk/dk-medcom-xds-metadata-core/StructureDefinition-medcom-xds-homecommunityid-extension.html).
+The extension can be found under the tab 'Artifacts' and is included in the profile CoreDocumentReference

 | **DocumentReference element** | **XDS-Metadata** | **ValueSet** |
 |---|---|---|